Tapuhi KarareheAlternative titles

 Entry requirements into these courses do vary, so check the website www.nzvna.org.nz, for links to current course providers.

 There are no specific secondary education requirements to become a veterinary nurse.
-However, science subjects, computing and English are useful.
-Entrance requirements for tertiary study courses vary, but NCEA Level 2 in English and Biology (or equivalent) is usually a minimum.
+However, science subjects, computing, maths and English are useful.
+Entrance requirements for tertiary study courses vary, but NCEA Level 2 in English and biology (or equivalent) is usually a minimum.

 Additional requirements for specialist roles: